Started |

 I knew that it would be an integral factor for this figure,

 as it is an important part of this wraith's design.
-I also knew
+I also

 that I wouldn't use cloth again, as it was a (nerve-)wreck

 the last time around.
-And finally, I knew that I wanted it
+And finally, I knew that I wanted

 to be removable.
 And this lead to the second technique